dedis/student_19_ripple-locality/README.md

 ### connect_to_nodes
 This folder contains the code used when we tried to connect to Ripple node
-- get_node_urls is a jupyter notebook used to get the nodes url
+- get_node_urls is a Jupyter Notebook used to get the nodes url
 - get-server-info.js is a javascript file where we try to connect to nodes

 From a terminal then go to the connect_to_nodes folder and you can run

-`node get-server-info.js`
+`$ node get-server-info.js`

 ### ripple_analysis
-From a terminal to the ripple_analysis folder and then run
+From a terminal go to the ripple_analysis folder and then run

-`jupyter notebook`
+`$ jupyter notebook`

 a new tab will open in your browser and you will be able to run the notebooks.